Launch a VM with 1 NVIDIA GPU and forward port 8888 to localhost sky launch -c jupyter-vm --gpus K80:1 ssh -L 8888:localhost:8888 jupyter-vm

 Jupyter notebooks are a useful tool for interactive development, debugging, and visualization.
 SkyPilot makes the process of running a GPU-backed Jupyter notebook simple by automatically managing provisioning and port forwarding.

-To get a machine with a GPU attached, we recommend using an interactive GPU node.
-You can read more about interactive nodes here.
+To get a machine with a GPU attached, use:

 View the supported GPUs with the